Destinations in Greece

 Second-largest Peloponnese city, famous for the production of olives & olive oil, as well as for the world-class tourist resort Costa Navarino.

 Religious and cultural crossroad of North-East Greece where Christians, Muslims, Pomaks, and Rom live and work harmoniously for centuries.

-The second-largest in population city of Crete which preserved its traditional architecture and compose one of the biggest Greek destinations.
+Second-largest city in population of Crete which preserved its traditional architecture and composes one of the biggest Greek destinations.